cellwebb/ucl/HOW_IT_WORKS.md

-# How GAC Works
+# How UCL Works

-This document explains the internal architecture of GAC and how it generates commit messages using various AI providers.
+This document explains the internal architecture of UCL and how it generates changelog entries using various AI providers.

 ## Overview

-GAC (Git Auto Commit) streamlines the Git commit process by:
+UCL (Update Changelog) streamlines the changelog generation process by:

-1. Analyzing your staged changes
+1. Analyzing your recent commits
-2. Generating a commit message using an AI provider
+2. Generating changelog entries using an AI provider
-3. Formatting code if needed
+3. Formatting changelog entries in a standardized format
-4. Committing the changes
-5. Optionally pushing to the remote repository
+4. Optionally editing entries in your default editor

 ## Component Architecture